 Private Party Facilities: Small groups are welcome at Sly’s, in our Monaco Room.
 Get all the details here.

-A Chef/owner with forty-years experience and a passion for the restaurant business.
+A Chef/owner with fifty-years experience and a passion for the restaurant business.

 Long a Santa Barbara Chef, James is proud to be a “dinosaur” of traditional, even old-fashioned cooking.
 James created Lucky’s in Montecito, and built it into a premiere steak house during its first seven years.
 He departed from Lucky’s in June of 2007, hatched plans for Sly’s and has been busy on the project ever since.